fakerybakery/fakerybakery/README.md

+This profile page is a bit old...
+Not my latest projects.
+I do a lot of stuff on [Hugging Face](https://huggingface.co/mrfakename) - find me there.

 ## :globe_with_meridians: [Blog](https://mrfake.name/)

 Hi :wave:!
 I'm mrfakename, a full-stack web developer interested in AI + LLMs!
 I've recently started [tweeting](https://twitter.com/realmrfakename).